Think about an investment product for your retirement. Pension plans are surely among the first options that come to mind, and it’s no coincidence.

 Taxes are a defining part of any pension plan.
 On the one hand, your contributions will mean you pay less income tax each year, but on the other hand, you must be careful when you get the money back if you do not want to pay more than what was actually deducted.

-In terms of contributions, what you invest will be reduced from your taxable income (something like your wages and any other income you receive), up to a maximum of what you have contributed or 30% of your taxable income.
+With regard to contributions, we have already seen that what you invest is deducted from your taxable income (something like the income from work and any other income you receive), up to a maximum of the amount contributed (generally, 1,500 euros in individual plans and 8,500 euros in employment or associated plans), or 30% of that taxable income, whichever is less.

 As personal income tax is progressive, the higher your taxable income, the more money you will save.
-This is the table that applies to the general base and the potential savings for each bracket:
+This is the table that applies to the general base:

 In exchange for this advantage, the money in the pension plan is always taxed as earned income according to the general personal income tax base and not the savings base, as is the case with investment funds or shares, for example.
 The reason for this is that if it was first used to reduce the taxable base, it is logical that it should then be taxed within the taxable base and not the savings base.